 Legal terminology is a collection of words and phrases that have a precise or particular use in the law profession.
 However, legal language is not a universal language – it is dependent on culture and intertwined with individual societies and their unique legal systems.
 This course is ideal for anyone who deals with legal terminology – from accountants, journalists and public servants to those in the legal and law enforcement professions.
 Not you?
 If you need to prepare a legal document or buy a property, it will come in handy as well!

-Legal Terminologyis an online program that will introduce you to the scope and nature of legal terminology, and how it is used in the legal workplace, legal systems and different types of law.
+Legal Terminologyis an online professional development program that will introduce you to the scope and nature of legal terminology, and how it is used in the legal workplace, legal systems and different types of law.

 You will also learn about the intricacies of property, criminal, contract, business, estate, family, insurance and accidents compensation law.

 On completion of this course, you will have a broad understanding of the law and legal terminology, which will increase your knowledge of government and community, both personally and professionally!

 Unit 1 – Scope and nature of legal terminology

 The role of Latin in the development of legal language and law

 Adversarial (accusatorial law)